vitreusx/pas-cg/_sources/user/repo.md.txt

 └── README.md
 ```

-It is important to take a look at the inputfiles, such
-as `cg/data/default/inputfile.yml` and other associated files, in case the
+It is important to take a look at the inputfiles and other associated files, in
-explanations in this documentation were unclear.
+case the explanations in this documentation were unclear.